tytydraco/yessleep/out/I_Went_to_an_Abandoned_Ski_Resort_With_Strict_Rules_Pt_2.md

 “Aw.
 But you just found me.
 Don’t make me come l*oooo*king for you.”

-Billy lagged in the middle of his sentence and the horror of hearing the inhumanity of that sound was, forced my body to take action.
+Billy lagged in the middle of his sentence and the horror of hearing the inhumanity of that sound forced my body to take action.

 I crashed through the opposite tree line, trying to ski diagonally through the trees, down the mountain.